Albert0i/probabilistic-data-structure/README.3.md

 ```
 ![alt ](img/npx-prisma-generate.JPG)

-No change is needed to persist data in MariaDB in our case.
+No code change is required in our case.

 #### VI.
 To wrap up